 Let’s stop for a moment to really think about this.
-Travelling at 65kmh (30mph) this woman lost control of 3,500 pounds of steel and glass and struck a physical curb six times over a very short period, and yet that hard fact did not shake her free from feeling that her text exchange was more important than her operation of her motor vehicle.
+Even making a course correction is a sign that we’re distracted.
+Travelling at 65kmh (30mph) this woman lost control of 3,500 pounds of steel and glass and struck a physical curb six times over a very short distance, and yet that hard fact did not shake her free from feeling that her text exchange was more important than her operation of her motor vehicle.

 In her mind, this shocking and insane set of circumstances was entirely acceptable.
 Striking two big pieces of physical reality together in a dangerous way was secondary to text messaging.
-When two of these people arrive at an intersection together and collide, that is not an accident—it is an inevitable.
+You wouldn’t want to be a cyclist near that.
+And when two of these people arrive at an intersection together and collide, that is not an accident—it is an inevitable.

 People claim they want to be spiritually healthy.
 They claim they want to be better at living in the now, and yet their actions say otherwise.
 Because where could Now be more useful than when operating a vehicle?
 Last week I saw a guy start texting prior to coming to a complete stop at a light.
 He must have turned the wheel a bit as he looked down, because he veered over sightly as he rolled forward, and he ended up breaking his passenger side truck mirror against another truck’s driver’s-side mirror!
 How much more unaware can we be?
 What if that was a person?!